KittySou/profile/README.md

 ## My first webpage profile ever!

-During my bootcamp at Le Wagon, one of our challenges was to build a profile page.
+<p> During my bootcamp at Le Wagon, one of our challenges was to build a profile page. </p>
-Hosted on the GitHub Pages service.
+<p> Hosted on the GitHub Pages service. </p>